AndreMacedo88/anki_deck_from_text/README.md

 # Input structure
 1. The input must be some sort of non-compressed text file (.txt, .md, etc.)
 2. Every line to be converted to an Anki card must start with a dash and space `- `.
 Everything other line will be ignored
-3. The front and back of the cards are separated by a separator, such as ` = `
+3. The front and back of the cards are separated by a separator, such as ` = `.
+Use the `separator` option to set a custom separator.

 Example:
 ```